NotKyon/Stories/A Game of Me and You.md

 Maybe those were the thoughts that brought me here.

-Taking the pill I had stashed in my coat's pocket, I head into the ominous church.
+Taking the pill I had stashed in my coat pocket, I head into the ominous church.
 It's empty save for the one I can leave my confession with.

 To the man hidden on the other side, I confess.
 To this stranger, I confess of my wrongdoings.
 I confess of my personal problems.
 I confess of my sins.
 Am I